Is Off-piste skiing your favourite winter activity? On the powder snow of Alpe Tognola slopes you will meet your match!

 Freeride skiing in San Martino di Castrozza – Passo Rolle and in the Primiero Valley is regulated by a special law promulgated at the start of the season by local mayors and the local Avalanche Committe, who in collaboration with the managers of the lift-systems identified the areas and terrains where avalanches would potentially occur and involve ski-slopes and skiers.

-Within the yellow highlighted areas on the map available in the annex the practice of off-piste skiing is therefore forbidden.
+Within the yellow highlighted areas on the map available at the departure stations of the lifts, is therefore forbidden.

 The practice of off-piste skiing is allowed all over the municipal area, on condition that the skiers are aware that they are responsible for themselves and are equipped with Avalanche beacon, snow shovel and probe, in accordance with common sense and the rules of the off-piste skier: